 Up for an adventure?

 A mile (1.6 km) to the south, Palmer Point Beach Park is Turtle Beach’s best-kept secret.
-This park, offering a timeless Florida landscape, is not accessible by car — hike, kayak or boat!
+This park, offering a timeless Florida landscape, is not accessible by car — hike, kayak or boat to get there!

 When it’s time to eat, choose from appealing waterfront restaurants: Turtles Restaurant is a laid-back place where visitors who look for a casual meal thrive, while Ophelia’s on the Bay offers a more upscale experience.